MaFIaTH/AAT_TextExtractor/README.md

 3.2.
 For Insertion: Input is the edited text file/folder

 4. **Original Directory:**
 4.1.
-For Extraction: None (refered as Input instead of Original) 4.2.
+For Extraction: None (referred as Input instead of Original) 4.2.
 For Insertion: Original is the original text file/folder

 5. **Output Directory:**